MEF-GIT/MEF-LSO-Cantata-SDK/README.md

 This SDK contains the following items:

-- `COPYRIGHT` - Copyright 2021 MEF Forum
+- `COPYRIGHT` - Copyright 2022 MEF Forum
 - `LICENSE` - Contains a copy of the Apache 2.0 license
 - `README` - This file
 - `productApi` - Definitions of the API are found in this directory
   - `inventory` - Contains the API definitions necessary for inter-carrier retrieval of Product Inventory
-  - `order` - Contains the API definitions for inter-carrier service ordering capability.
+  - `order` - Contains the API definitions for inter-carrier service ordering capability
   - `quote` - Contains the API definitions for inter-carrier service quotation capability
   - `serviceability` - Contains the APIs that allow the Service Provider or Buyer to perform:
     - `address` - Retrieve Address information including exact formats for Addresses known to the Seller